 Ghent University invites applications for fully funded PhD scholarships in European periodical studies tenable for a period of up to four year each in the Department of Literary Studies.
 The applicants should prepare a PhD on at least one of the five key thematic areas of the project (the early periodical, the novel, domestic ideology, consumer culture, women’s rights movements).
 The net salary will be approximately 1800 EUR per month, gradually rising to approximately 2000 EUR per month in the fourth year.
 The application deadline is October 31, 2015. .

-Study Subject(s): The studentships are awarded in the field of European Periodical Studies.
+Study Subject(s): Scholarships are awarded in the field of European Periodical Studies.

-Course Level: The studentships are available for pursuing PhD programme in the Department of Literary Studies at Ghent University, Belgium.
+Course Level: Scholarships are available for pursuing PhD programme in the Department of Literary Studies at Ghent University, Belgium.

 Scholarship Provider: Ghent University, Belgium